AraujoDeev/register-crud/README.md

 To use it, follow the steps below:

 1. Create a clone of the project;
+2. Run npm/yarn in your project;
-2. Install json-server extension;
+3. Install json-server extension;
+4. Install material-ui library;
-3. Enter this command in your CMD: json-server --watch db.json -p 3005 -d 2000
+5. Enter this command in your CMD: json-server --watch db.json -p 3005 -d 2000;

 # A little screenshot of the project
 ![image](https://user-images.githubusercontent.com/103580714/221685132-1674f661-c387-4446-801f-7dfc54194af0.png)